blepping/comfyui_jankhidiffusion/README.md

 post_window_multiplier: 1.0
 pre_window_reverse_multiplier: 1.0
 post_window_reverse_multiplier: 1.0

+# Positive/negative distance to search for candidate rescales when dealing with incompatible
+# resolutions.
+Can possibly be used to brute force attn2 application (you can set it to something
+# absurd like 32).
+rescale_search_tolerance: 1

+# Not recommended.
+Forces applying the attention patch to attn2.
+force_apply_attn2: false

+# Enable extra logging output.
+(Currently only dumps the parameters.)
+verbose: false
 ```

-The last shift options are for trying to avoid choosing the same shift size consecutively.
-This may or may not actually be helpful.
+* `scale_mode`: Scale mode used as a fallback only when image sizes are not multiples of 64.
+May decrease image quality.
+Use `disabled` to bypass the fallback (may result in error) or `skip` to skip using MSW-MSA attention when the image size is incompatible.
+Any of the available scaling modes may be used here.
+* `reverse_scale_mode`: Scale mode used to reverse the scaling done by `scale_mode`.
+No effect when `scale_mode` is not being applied.
 * `last_shift_mode`: `global` - tracking is independent of blocks. `block` - remembers the last shift by block. `both` - avoids using the last shift both by block and globally. `ignore` - just uses whatever shift was randomly picked.
 * `last_shift_strategy`: Only has an effect when `last_shift_mode` is not `ignore`.
 There are four possible shift types. `decrement` - decrements the shift type. `increment` - increments the shift type. `retry` - keeps generating random shifts until it hits one not on the ignore list (changes seeds most significantly).
 * `pre_window_multipler` (etc): You can multiply the tensor before/after the window or window reverse operation.
 There's generally no difference between doing it before or after unless you're using weird upscale modes from [ComfyUI-bleh](https://github.com/blepping/ComfyUI-bleh).
 I don't know why/when this would be useful, but it's there if you want to mess with it!
+* `force_apply_attn2`: Forces applying to attn2 rather than attn1. **Warning**: MSW-MSA attention was not made for `attn2` and the sizes are guaranteed to be incompatible and require scaling.
+Using it also doesn't seem to improve performance, there isn't much reason to enable this unless you're a weirdo like me and just like trying strange things.

+The last shift options are for trying to avoid choosing the same shift size consecutively.
+This may or may not actually be helpful.

 **Note**: Normal error checking generally doesn't apply to parameters set/overriden here.
 You are allowed to shoot yourself in the foot and will likely just get an exception if you enter the wrong type/an absurd value.